Electronic monitoring: Important information for prisoners

 There are two types of Parole with residential restrictions:

-1. Parole with full residential restrictions (electronic monitoring is 24/7)
+1. Parole with full residential restrictions (may include electronic monitoring 24/7)

-2. Parole with partial residential restrictions (electronic monitoring is at curfew times specified by the NZPB).
+2. Parole with partial residential restrictions (may include electronic monitoring at curfew times specified by the NZPB).

 When looking at electronic monitoring (EM) as part of your parole report a Probation Officer will need to visit your proposed address and meet with all of the adult occupants (aged 16 years and over) to gain their written consent to have you live with them while on EM.